-To communicate applications send (snail) mail messages to their peer mailboxes.
+To communicate applications send letters to (the mailboxes of) their peers.

-- both: $socket() \rightarrow installing a mailbox$ - both:4 bind() \rightarrow get a postal address - peer A: sendto() → send a letter to peer B, writing to her postal address - peer B: recvfrom() → check mailbox to see if a letter has arrived, waiting for it if it's not the case - each letter is marked with the sender address, so peer B can write back to peer A even if her address is not public
+- both: $socket() \rightarrow install a mailbox$ - both: bind() $\rightarrow$ get a postal address - peer A: sendto() → send a letter to peer B, writing to her postal address - peer B: recvfrom() → check mailbox to see if a letter has arrived, waiting for it if that's not the case - each letter is stamped with the sender address, so peer B can write back to peer A even if A's address is not public whether you need bind to receive messages depends on the domain

-As it happens with the postal system letters can be reordered during delivery and might not arrive.
+As it might happen with the postal system, letters can be reordered during delivery and might not arrive.
 Additionally, with datagram sockets "letters" can be duplicated.